Create an online store: Is Mozello the best shopify alternative for small businesses

 Mozello offers:

-• Multiple niche payment providers (Klix, Exactly, Decta, MakeCommerce etc.)
+- Multiple niche providers like Klix, Decta, MakeCommerce

 Shopify offers:

-NB!
-Different payment processors will have different payment policies.
+Note: Different payment processors will have different payment policies.
 Most will charge some form of commission, regardless of which ecommerce platform you're using.
-This comes on top of store revenue percentage, so be sure to understand total payments you'd be paying (Shopify charges 2.9% of store revenue, Mozello does not charge based on revenue)
+This comes on top of store revenue percentage, so be sure to understand total payments you'd be paying (Shopify charges 2.9% of store revenue, Mozello does not charge based on revenue).

 Both Shopify and Mozello make it easy to set up payment processing, however, Mozello offers more freedom when it comes to the choice of payment gateway and selection of popular local Account to Account payment options in many European countries.
 Make sure to take a look at what is available in your region, and what the requirements are to get it set up and running.

-3. How many extra marketing features do you need?
+3. How many marketing features do you need?

-There are two main types of people when it comes to starting a website:
+There are two main types of people when it comes to creating an online store:

-• The type that just wants the website to work
+- The type that just wants the website to work and be simple and efficient.

 If you're type A, then you require a website builder with infinite options.
 This is most suited for Shopify, which can be altered through the website code, and also has access to the app marketplace with thousands of integrations to meticulously comb through and choose from.